Write a PSW resume that proves you’re the best candidate for your dream PSW job. Here’s how.

 Healthcare professionals are exceptionally busy people.
 You know this too well.
 So be kind to your future boss and respect their time by crafting a resume that’s easy to follow.

 Your safest bet is a reverse-chronological resume.
-That is the most popular resume layout because it shows your professional growth in an easy-to-read format: you start with your most recent work experience and move on to your earlier jobs.
+That is the most popular resume layout because it shows your professional growth in an easy-to-read resume format: you start with your most recent work experience and move on to your earlier jobs.

 This is how you format your resume page: